 The Minister has the power to direct which development applications are determined by Panels and which planning proposals are to be referred to it for advice.

 The Government recognises that not all councils have the same levels of population or demand for development.
 As such, the referral criteria for development applications is applied with different thresholds for different councils.

 All other development applications are determined by council staff or the Sydney or regional planning panel.
 The value trigger for development sent to regional planning Panels increases from $20 million to $30 million on 1 March 2018.
 This means more development will be determined at the local level.

 The behaviour and standards of Panel members are governed by a code of conduct.
 The code of conduct is a key tool in minimising corruption risk in the determination of development applications.

-Code of Conduct for Local Planning Panel Members (Pdf, 184 KB).
+Download the Code of Conduct for Local Planning Panel Members (Pdf, 184.7 KB).

 The Minister has set the remuneration for Panel members.
-The remuneration is available to view at the document below.
+Download the document below to view the remuneration.

-Remuneration Determination — Environmental planning and Assessment Act 1979 for members of local planning panels (Pdf, 58.7 KB).
+Download Remuneration Determination — Environmental Planning and Assessment Act 1979 (Pdf, 58.8 KB) for members of local planning panels.

 For more information please contact the Planning Panels Secretariat on 02 8217 2060.